AlfRagnar/GoussanBlogSolution/GoussanBlog/README.md

 * User Confirmation
 * Video Upload
 * Video Streaming
+* Displays Videos in a Grid-like fashion with clickable thumbnails that will render the video upon user interaction

 ### Planned Features
 * File Validation on Video Upload to ensure valid video file provided for encoding